brian-silabs/soc-empty-gpd-dmp/README.md

     If it is a wrong frame, another RXafterTX cycle is needed
   * (Check if real issue) RxAfterTx flag is always set even for operationnal commands
   * Issue where calling RAIL_Idle after TX using the MP lib aborts TX
+  * Issue where Low Power is not supported, even on sample app